Policy Forum - people

 Emily Farnworth is the Co-Director of the Centre for Climate Engagement at Hughes Hall.
 Emily has over 25 years of experience working with businesses, government and non-profit organisations to support the transition to a low-carbon economy.
 Emily was the Head of Climate Initiatives at the World Economic Forum where she was involved in setting up the Climate Governance Initiative, the Alliance of CEO Climate Leaders and the Mission Possible Platform.

-Dr Ethan Aines is a Research Assistant at the Centre for Climate Engagement at Hughes Hall.
-He was previously a Policy Assistant with the Centre for Science and Policy and Cambridge Zero, where his work included liaising with Cambridge City Council on their policies to tackle the climate crisis and researching regional climate risk, at Cambridge Zero, for the Cambridgeshire and Peterborough Independent Commission on Climate.
+Dr Ethan Aines is the Industrial Knowledge Exchange Manager at Cambridge Zero.
+He was previously a Research Assistant at the Centre for Climate Engagement at Hughes Hall and Policy Assistant with the Centre for Science and Policy and Cambridge Zero.
+His policy work included liaising with Cambridge City Council on their policies to tackle the climate crisis and researching regional climate risk, at Cambridge Zero, for the Cambridgeshire and Peterborough Independent Commission on Climate.

 Harriet Harthan is a Senior Knowledge Broker at the Centre for Climate Engagement at Hughes Hall.
 Harriet is working to collaborate across the University of Cambridge to understand key areas of research on climate change and how these research outputs can be translated for, and presented to, the target audience of non-executive directors, policy makers and others.